nonvisual/nonvisual.github.io/_posts/2021-02-07-testing-with-hypothesis.md

 </p>

 In this article, we talk about an **efficient and simple way to test optimization models**, which was introduced to me by my colleague [Torsten](https://www.linkedin.com/in/torsten-gellert-41aab1146/).
-More specifically, I will talk about the [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) framework which can be used for any type of code, though it exceptionally fits Operations Research testing needs.
+More specifically, I will talk about the [Hypothesis](https://hypothesis.readthedocs.io/en/latest/) framework which can be used for any type of code, and exceptionally well fits Operations Research testing needs.
 Let's start!

 <!--more-->